 It is essential to consult pesticide labels for rates, timings, safety precautions, plant-back restrictions, etc. prior to making a recommendation or deciding on a treatment program.
 The following websites offer searchable databases of products, including which pests and crops are on their labels.
 These web resources allow thorough research on pesticide products prior to making recommendations or treatment decisions.

-http://picol.cahe.wsu.edu/LabelTolerance.html—This is a database of all pesticides registered in Washington and Oregon.
-It is a thorough database with many search options but lacks a complete collection of specimen labels.
+https://picol.cahnrs.wsu.edu/—This is a database of all pesticides registered in Washington and Oregon.

 For general information on potato insect pests, see the following.

 Pyrethroid insecticide (Group 3 in Tables 1-2) applications make pest management more difficult and can lead to outbreaks of aphids, thrips, and spider mites.